-For both ENSO phases, the M2 barotropic energy flux comes from the Equatorial Pacific and flows southward in the southwestern pacific, east of Solomon Island and then turns westward south of the Solomon Sea.
+For both ENSO phases, the M2 barotropic energy flux comes from the Equatorial Pacific and flows southward in the southwestern pacific, east of the Solomon Islands and then turns westward south of the Solomon Sea.
 There are two main pathways for the M2 tide to enter the Solomon Sea, either by the Solomon Strait or by the southern portal.
-On its way it encounters three main complex bathymetric features that generate intense internal tides: The Solomon Strait (5°-6°S), the southern extremity of the Solomon Islands and the southeastern tip of PNG.
-They are the three main areas of baroclinic tide generation as shown by the negative values of the energy conversion rate (the sign is consistent with it being a sink term in the barotropic equation) (Fig. 9a,b).
-Weaker internal tides are also found within the Solomon Sea over the seamounts extending eastward from the Woodlark archipelago (~9°S - 155°E).
+On its way it encounters three main complex bathymetric features that generate intense internal tides: the Solomon Strait (5-6° S), the southern extremity of the Solomon Islands, and the southeastern tip of PNG.
+They are the three main areas of baroclinic tide generation as shown by the negative values of the energy conversion rate (the sign is consistent with it being a sink term in the barotropic equation) (Fig. 9a, b).
+Weaker internal tides are also found within the Solomon Sea over the seamounts extending eastward from the Woodlark archipelago ($\sim 9^{\circ} \text{ S}-155^{\circ} \text{ E}$).

 Strong baroclinic energy fluxes originate in regions where significant energy conversion is occurring (Fig. 9c, d).
-The excited baroclinic energy radiates away from the generation zones, and the largest fluxes are contained within two beams: one propagating inside the Solomon Sea and the other one propagating outward into the open ocean.
-The main baroclinic energy flow entering the Solomon Sea comes from the southeastern tip of PNG where it propagates to the northwest, and from the Solomon Strait where it propagates to the southwest.
-Both fluxes cross the Solomon Sea between 153°E and 156°E. This description is in accordance with the SSH signature of the M2 baroclinic tide (Fig. 8).
+The excited baroclinic energy radiates away from the generation zones, and the largest fluxes are contained within two beams:

+one propagating inside the Solomon Sea and the other one propagating outward into the open ocean.
+The main baroclinic energy flow entering the Solomon Sea comes from the southeastern tip of PNG where it propagates to the northwest and from the Solomon Strait where it propagates to the southwest.
+Both fluxes cross the Solomon Sea between 153 and 156° E. This description is in accordance with the SSH signature of the M2 baroclinic tide (Fig. 8).

-Estimates for the dissipation of internal tides (Fig. 9e,f) in the model are made as a residual between the divergence of the baroclinic flux (Fig. 9c,d) and the conversion rate (Fig. 9a,b) following equation (2).
-This equation does not take into account the non-linear advection (Buijsman et al. 2017) that might be contained in the dissipation estimate.
+Estimates for the dissipation of internal tides (Fig. 9e, f) in the model are made as a residual between the divergence of the baroclinic flux (Fig. 9c, d) and the conversion rate (Fig. 9a, b) following Eq.
+(2).
+This equation does not take into account the nonlinear advection (Buijsman et al., 2017) that might be contained in the dissipation estimate.
 This might overemphasize the energy of the dissipation estimate.
-It is interesting to note that most of the dissipation occurs locally near the generation sites (Table 1), although some energy is dissipated along the main propagation pathway between 152- 156°E, especially in the northern Solomon Sea.
+It is interesting to note that most of the dissipation occurs locally near the generation sites (Table 1), although some energy is dissipated along the main propagation pathway between 152 and 156° E, especially in the northern Solomon Sea.

-Some modulations are noted between the El Niño and La Niña periods, with a slightly stronger conversion rate, stronger local dissipation and stronger energy flux during the El Niño period.
-The dissipation is also quite significant during La Niña in the northern Solomon Sea, away from the generation site (Figure 9, Table 1).
+Some modulations are noted between the El Niño and La Niña periods, with a slightly stronger conversion rate, stronger local dissipation, and stronger energy flux during the El Niño period.
+The dissipation is also quite significant during La Niña in the northern Solomon Sea, away from the generation site (Fig. 9, Table 1).

-c) Quantification of the tidal energy budget for the two ENSO states
+4.2.3 Quantification of the tidal energy budget for the two ENSO states

 For the Solomon Strait box (Fig. 9f, red), the divergence of the barotropic flux energy is around 3 GW (Table 1).
-The majority of this flux divergence is converted into baroclinic tides (~ 70%, ~ 2.10 GW) with the bottom friction (barotropic dissipation) accounting for ~ 0.85 GW.
-The majority of the energy converted from barotropic to baroclinic energy is dissipated within the box, but there is stronger local dissipation during El Niño (75%) than during La Niña (66%).
+The majority of this flux divergence is converted into baroclinic tides ($\sim 70\,\%$, $\sim 2.10\,\mathrm{GW}$) with the bottom friction (barotropic dissipation) accounting for $\sim 0.85\,\mathrm{GW}$.
+The majority of the energy converted from barotropic to baroclinic energy is dissipated within the box, but there is stronger local dissipation during El Niño (75 %) than during La Niña (66 %).
 So we observe a stronger baroclinic energy flux radiating out of the box during the La Niña period that may dissipate in the far field.
-0.7 GW radiates out of the box as a baroclinic flux during the La Niña period compared to 0.55 GW during El Niño.
+Overall, 0.7 GW radiates out of the box as a baroclinic flux during the La Niña period compared to 0.55 GW during El Niño.
 More than half of this energy propagates into the Solomon Sea.